platformatic/undici-thread-interceptor/README.md

 - `onClientError(req, res, clientCtx, error)`

-The `clientCtx` is used to pass through hooks calls objects which cannot be set on request (which is then sent through `postMessage`, so it might be not serializable)
+The `clientCtx` is used to pass through hooks calls objects which cannot be set on request (which is then sent through `postMessage`, so it might be not serializable).

+On `onServerRequest`, the `cb` is not supposed to be called by the hook, but the hook can wrap/decorate it.

 #### Client hooks